Modzzzzz/ModzBott/README.md

 # ModzBott
 A place where all things to do with the ModzBott is found.
 This includes commands, parameters and support methods.

+# WEBSITE UPDATE
+>The bot will not be receiving a website due to the face that the bot code does not respond to databases of any sort.
+Once the bot gets higher powered resources this could change however the website will only start off as a command list.
+The chance of the website having a controllable dashboard is near enough non existant.
+Sorry for the incovenience but it would be better if the commands and client information was all on the GitHub repo and the top.gg page.

 >Helpful links: [Support Server](https://discord.gg/z3nPpQM), [GitHub Repository](https://github.com/MindOfModz/ModzBott), [Discord Bot List](https://top.gg/bot/774714577732239421)

 ### Available Commands: